ahmadfajar/vue3-mdb-docs/docs/components/overlays/popover.md

 # Popover

 :::lead
-**bs-popover** is a lightweight component which is used as a popup container.
+**BsPopover** is a lightweight component which is used as a popup container.
 :::